AkshayGarad/Terraform-Notes/README.md

 26. `terraform apply -target=resource`: Applies changes only to the specified resource.
 This command allows you to apply changes to a specific resource in your Terraform configuration, which can be useful for making targeted changes without affecting other resources.

 Overall, these commands provide the essential functionality required for managing and provisioning infrastructure with Terraform.
 It is important to understand the purpose and functionality of each command to effectively use Terraform in your projects.

+## 1. How does Terraform help in discovering plugins?
+Terraform provides a plugin system that allows users to extend the functionality of Terraform by writing plugins.
+These plugins are written in Go and are compiled as shared libraries that Terraform can load and use at runtime.

+Terraform's plugin system uses a discovery mechanism to find and load plugins.
+When Terraform is executed, it searches for plugins in a specific directory on the local machine.
+By default, this directory is `$HOME/.terraform.d/plugins` on Unix-based systems and `%APPDATA%\terraform.d\plugins` on Windows systems.
+However, this directory can be customized by setting the `TF_PLUGIN_CACHE_DIR` environment variable.

+Plugins can be discovered in two ways:

+1. Automatic plugin discovery: Terraform automatically searches for plugins in the plugin directory and loads them if they match the requirements of the current Terraform configuration.
+These requirements are specified in the `required_providers` block in the Terraform configuration file.
+For example, if the configuration file requires the `aws` provider, Terraform will search for a plugin that provides this functionality.

+2. Manual plugin installation: If a plugin is not found automatically, it can be installed manually by placing the plugin binary in the plugin directory.
+The plugin binary must be compiled for the appropriate platform and architecture, and it must be named in the format `terraform-provider-<NAME>_vX.Y.Z`, where `<NAME>` is the name of the provider and `X.Y.Z` is the version number.

+Terraform's plugin system makes it easy to extend the functionality of Terraform by adding new providers or resources.
+By following the plugin development guidelines provided by Terraform, developers can create high-quality plugins that are compatible with the Terraform ecosystem.